List of shipwrecks in the Bristol Channel: Pilton - 1924

 The Pilton was a ship that ran aground on Sully Beach in 1924.
 Owned by WJ Tatem of Cardiff, the Pilton ran aground during gale force winds in December 1924.
 She was aground for three months, and provided a steady source of income for Sully caterers from visitors.

 Pelican - 1928

-The steamship, Pelican grounded in Minehead, Somerset on 22 June 1928.
+The steamship Pelican grounded in Minehead, Somerset on 22 June 1928.
 The ship was grounded on an unmarked reef, known as the Gables, which circles Minehead bay while sailing from Port Talbot to Highbridge.
 The crew of five were rescued by the Minehead lifeboat.

 Tafleburg, 1941

 The Tafleburg was a ship that ran aground in Whitmore Bay in Barry Island in south Wales on 28 January 1941.
-The Whale Factory Ship struck a mine in the channel and was beached to the West of Cold Knap Point.
-On 28 March she was refloated and moved to Whitmore Bay.
-She landed on a sand bar and broke into 2 sections.
+The whale factory ship struck a mine in the channel and was beached to the west of Cold Knap Point.
+On 28 March, she was refloated and moved to Whitmore Bay.
+She landed on a sandbar and broke into two sections.
 She was later repaired.